- Find Help

 Address: 700 Children’s Drive Columbus, Ohio 43205

 Services are provided by a team of licensed professionals with relevant training, specialization and skill in assessing and providing mental and behavioral health services to children and adolescents.
-Our comprehensive, team approach brings together psychiatry, psychology, specialized pediatrics, counseling, parent support specialists, social work and nursing to support every aspect of treatment.
-We provide routine outpatient, intensive community based, crisis, day treatment, partial and acute care services to individuals and families.
-Specialized services include assessment/treatment for eating disorders, mood disorders, conduct problems, problem sexual behaviors, AoD, trauma, autism spectrum & other developmental disorders, child maltreatment & ADHD.
+This comprehensive, team approach brings together psychiatry, psychology, specialized pediatrics, counseling, parent support specialists, social work and nursing to support every aspect of treatment.
+Nationwide Children’s Hospital Big Lots Behavioral Health Services provides routine outpatient, intensive community based, crisis, day treatment, partial and acute care services to individuals and families.
+Specialized services include assessment/treatment for eating disorders, mood disorders, conduct problems, problem sexual behaviors, AoD, trauma, autism spectrum and other developmental disorders, child maltreatment and ADHD.
 Other psychological services are offered to individuals with medical conditions and psychiatric and psychosocial support to individuals with differences/disorders of sex development.
 Prevention services are offered in the community.

 Address: 195 N. Grant Ave., Suite 250 Columbus, Ohio 43215